 3. Use Simple Language

-What you don’t want to do is riddle you book with complex words when simple words will do.
+What you don’t want to do is riddle your book with complex words when simple words will do.

-“Definition of the regulation spherical apparatus utilized to perform competitive interactions resulted in unwarranted and paritisan advantage accommodating one competitor grouping at the expense of the other.”
+“Definition of the regulation spherical apparatus utilized to perform competitive interactions resulted in unwarranted and partisan advantage accommodating one competitor grouping at the expense of the other.”

 Yeah, that’s nonsense when you could just say “Deflating the ball helped them win.”

-Since the goal of nonfiction writing is always to share knowledge, you should strive to make that knowledge as accessible as possible.
+Since the goal of nonfiction writing is to share knowledge, you should strive to make that knowledge as accessible as possible.
+That means simple, accurate language and clear sentence structures.

 4. Write With A Linear Structure

 A nonfiction book is not a personal essay or social media post.
-Based on the length alone, you’ll need to employ some structural designs to your book that helps the reader follow along.
+Based on the length alone, you’ll need to employ some structural design to your book that helps the reader follow along.

 5. Write In Scenes

-If you’re ready to buy into writing in a linear fashion, then you know using a scene-based design will be natural.
-Think about it like this; let’s say you want to write a book about the architectural design of banks over a hundred year span in America.
+If you’re ready to buy into writing in a linear, story/act fashion, then you know using a scene-based design will be natural.
+Let’s say you want to write a book about the architectural design of banks over a hundred-year span in America.

 You could write literal, technical information about the design, the prevailing norms in architecture, and how they’ve changed.
 Maybe you pick a half dozen buildings to focus on and tear them down to expose the bones of each in their own chapter.